 Control of the Network

-Interestingly enough, control can hurt you as much as help you in respect to the phones.
+Interestingly enough, control can hurt you as much as help you with respect to the phones.
 I mean, let’s be real here.
 We don’t exactly have an abundance of time to be checking up on yet another system frequently throughout the day.
 The plate is full.
 Start throwing more stuff on there, we might find out what it’s like to ugly-cry in front of the staff.

 Paradoxically, once we hand over the reins to a PBX host, we actually get to breathe a little easier knowing that someone is out there looking after our communication.

 Ah, yes.
 The discussion of the almighty dollar.
-You want to know the funny thing?
+Do you want to know the funny thing?
 Long term, the costs are nominally close.
 Close enough that the only consideration becomes the up-front expenditure.
 And there’s really no contest there.
 Hosted solutions will almost always be cheaper than purchasing all that equipment.

 There are business owners that will tell you that doing it yourself is probably faster.
 And they may be right some of the time.
 But long-term?
 Hosted systems will always win.
 Especially on those days when everything is going wrong and you’re the only one not losing your mind about it.